-Tutorial: GIMP 2.8: A preview of the new features!
+Tutorial: GIMP 2.8: A review of the new features!

-GIMP 2.8: A preview of the new features! — Result
+GIMP 2.8: A review of the new features!

-A specific release date for GIMP 2.8 is still unknown, however, following deveolpers work and discussion, it seems that GIMP 2.8 will be released in the end of 2011, maybe in late November.
-GIMP 2.8 will have kick-ass features such as a long awaited single window mode, full on-canvas text editing capabilites, layer groups and much more!
+GIMP 2.8 has got kick-ass features such as a long awaited single window mode, full on-canvas text editing capabilites, layer groups and much more.

 Tutorial details